SamMcfarlane-pursuit/llm-fine-tuning-thesaurus/README.md

    docker-compose up -d
    ```

-3. Access the application at `http://localhost:5000`
+3. Access the application at `http://localhost:5000` (single port for better accessibility)

 ## Requirements